COVID-19 Campus Updates

 Residential Life, Student Activities, and Athletics

-Clubs, organizations, and all student activities will continue once students are back on campus with health and safety in mind.
-Clubs will still meet regularly while adhering to social distance measures and safety protocols.
-Student Government Association, Campus Activities Board, and all clubs will still offer in-person programs and events, as well as virtual programming options.
-Masks will be required for all in-person activities and meetings.
+Clubs, organizations, and all student activities will continue once students are back on campus—still with health and safety in mind.
+Clubs will meet regularly and the Student Government Association, Campus Activities Board, and all clubs will offer in-person programs and events at full capacity.

-We continue to receive guidance from the NCAA, the Skyline Conference, as well as national, state, and local officials to inform our decisions on spring athletics.
-As you may have suspected, winter and early spring athletic competition continues to be disrupted by the pandemic.
+Athletic, recreational, and fitness centers/spaces can operate without restrictions.
+Additionally, whereas all state restrictions on college athletics are rolled back, we will continue to comply with any guidance required by the NCAA and Skyline Conference.
 That said, we continue to provide our student athletes meaningful and safe experiences with their teammates and coaches.
 Further information about specific sports will be communicated with student athletes and updates on competitions, as available, will be provided on our athletics website.

-Shuttle services will resume on Monday, February 8, 2021 to coincide with the first day of in-person classes.
-Face coverings will be required.
-The College-issued clearance pass is also required to board.
-Seating is limited.
+Shuttle services will resume on September 7, 2021 to coincide with the first day of classes.
+Face coverings will be required, but seating is available at full capacity.